Pastoral Leadership Development and Clergy Training Workshops

 Engaging Gifts of Grace

 Developed in 2017 for an MA course in ministry, this workshop explores the nature of primary and secondary trauma.
 Especially appropriate for chaplains and community outreach workers, the issues of burnout, vicarious traumatisation and compassion fatigue are unpacked and strategies for minimising them are reflected upon.
+Updated for dealing wth COVID19 and natural disasters like bushfires.
 One session or a full day workshop.
-Last updated 2018
+Last updated 2021

 Sexual Dynamics and Pastoral Ministry